Its-Satyajit/phpv/README.md

 tar -zxvf c-client-X.Y.Z.tar.gz
 ```

 Replace `X.Y.Z` with the specific version number you require.
-It's crucial to check the official c-client documentation or online resources for version compatibility information to ensure you're compiling the appropriate version for your needs.
-Don't be like a coder who uses a floppy disk to store their latest groundbreaking code!
+Pro tip: Check online for the latest stable version to avoid bugs that might be funnier than intended.
+Just kidding (or are we?).

-**Configure and Build (with a Smidge of Magic):**
+**Configure and Build (with a Smidge of Magic, or Stack Overflow):**

 Navigate into the extracted directory: